 Looking Glass Falls

-The Cradle of Forestry is located in the heart of Pisgah National Forest, and you'll be surrounded by tons of things to see and do nearby.
+The Cradle of Forestry is in the heart of Pisgah National Forest, and tons of things'll surround you to see and do nearby.
 Including:

 See our list of the top 18 trails in Pisgah National Forest and our Pisgah National Forest Guide as well.